 For those who see that sex addiction is genetic, they point to underlying chemical irregularities that are passed down from one generation to another, such as oxytocin regulation (not to be confused with the drug oxycontin).
 Another condition that can be linked to sexual addiction is high levels of hormones, however, it’s more an influential factor to people already predisposed to compulsive behavior.

 Similarly, it can also be a learned pattern of coping behavior.
 For example, if you saw a family member cope with stress in a certain way growing up, say smoking cigarettes, you are more likely to adopt smoking as a coping behavior, since it is familiar and endorsed by family.
 Therefore, if you stumbled onto your dad’s or brother’s porn magazines or web search history you may adopt similar styles of coping.

 As part of therapy, we’ll dive deep into your family history to build insight into your unique journey.

 There is research that shows sex addicts are more likely to have suffered abuse or neglect at an early age.
-Our friend Patrick Carnes, PhD, found that 85% of sex addicts have suffered from physical, emotional or sexual abuse or neglect before their18th birthday.
-The family structure that often produces sex addicts are known to have high standards for their children yet are “disengaged” – like ships passing in the night.
+Our friend Patrick Carnes, PhD, found that 85% of sex addicts have suffered from physical, emotional or sexual abuse or neglect before their 18th birthday.
+The family structure that often produces sex addicts are known to have high standards for their children yet are “disengaged”.
 The family requires high standards to be met, but aren’t invested in teaching the child how to meet their goals.
 This can leave children scrambling to “figure it out on their own” which can lead to using observed negative coping skills as means to mediate the anxiety of the unknown standards.
-This is another reason why sex addicts need to be approached with compassion and empathy, and willingness to understanding.
+This is another reason why sex addicts need to be approached with compassion and empathy, and a willingness to understand.